Young Adult Novel Writing

 - A writing sample of young adult fiction of no more than 15 pages.
 This does not need to be the manuscript you will be submitting for workshop.

 “In 2012 I was awarded a month-long residency at the Djerassi Resident Artists Program, where I was given the time and space to work on a new novel.
-The exhilarating period I spent deep in my work at Djerassi, in such an inspiring and vividly beautiful place, makes me especially excited to share a piece of that experience with other writers in a workshop setting.
-Our first two YA workshops in February and June 2014, with an international group of talented writers, was such a rewarding experience that I am all the more delighted to offer this workshop again in 2015.
-My passion is working closely with fellow writers to help them meet their vision for their novels, and to leave them inspired and driven to keep writing (and revising!) after the week is over.” —Nova
+The exhilarating period I spent deep in my work at Djerassi, in such an inspiring and vividly beautiful place, made me especially excited to share a piece of that experience with other writers in a workshop setting, leading to the YA Novel Writing Workshops that we began holding in the winter of 2014.
+Now, for 2016, I am delighted to again offer this workshop, open to a new group of writers.
+My passion is working closely with fellow writers to help them meet their vision for their novels, and to leave them inspired and driven to keep writing (and revising!) after the week is over.” — Nova

 What to Expect: